Lunenburg, Nova Scotia: Best Things to Do – Top Picks

 Walking Tours and Historic Explorations

 One of the best ways to dive into the town’s rich past is through guided walking tours.
 These tours take you through hidden corners and historic sites, revealing stories that bring the area to life.
-You’ll discover colonial architecture, local legends, and the charm of a bygone era8.
+You’ll discover colonial architecture, local legends, and the charm of a bygone era.

 Walking tours are available daily, offering a personalized experience.
 They’re a great way to connect with the town’s heritage while enjoying the fresh air and scenic views.
-Don’t miss the chance to explore landmarks like the Fisheries Museum of the Atlantic and the iconic Bluenose II9.
+Don’t miss the chance to explore landmarks like the Fisheries Museum of the Atlantic and the iconic Bluenose II.

 Deep Sea Fishing and Whale Watching Highlights